Production Job Descriptions

 Working under the direction of the Stage Manager in the booth, the Sound Operator cues predetermined sound effects and music using the sound board to create the soundscape for the production

-The Set Construction Work works under the direction of the Set Construction Head for the pre-production building and post-production strike of all physical elements of the production’s set.
+The Set Construction Crew works under the direction of the Set Construction Head for the pre-production building and post-production strike of all physical elements of the production’s set.

 As needed, the Stage Hands follow the cues of the Assistant Stage Manager to move the set, remove and set props, assist with costume changes and other duties necessary to the successful execution of each scene in the play.